cap-js-community/websocket/README.md

 #### Custom Format

-A custom websocket format implementation can be provided via a relative path in `@websocket.format` resp. `@ws.format` annotation.
+A custom websocket format implementation can be provided via a path relative to the project root in `@websocket.format` resp. `@ws.format` annotation (e.g. `@ws.format: './format/xyz.js'`).

 The custom format class needs to implement the following functions:

 - **parse(data)**: Parse the event data into internal data (JSON), i.e. `{ event, data }`
 - **compose(event, data)**: Compose the event and internal data (JSON) into a formatted string.
 For kind `socket.io`, it can also be a JSON object.

-In addition, it can implement the following class functions (optional):
+In addition, it can implement the following functions (optional):

 - **constructor(service)**: Setup instance with service definition on creation